StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-report-templates/widgets-case-report-templates.md

 ## Image widget

-Add an image to your case report template.
+Displays an image to visually support the report content.

 !!! warning "Supported image formats"
     Image widgets only support JPG, JPEG, and PNG formats.